FedeDP/libmodule/README.md

 ## TravisCI

-On [travis](https://travis-ci.org/FedeDP/libmodule), libmodule (with both gcc and clang), samples, docs and tests builds are tested.
-Moreover, tests are executed too.
+On [travis](https://travis-ci.org/FedeDP/libmodule), libmodule, samples and tests builds are tested (with both gcc and clang).
+Moreover, tests are executed too; on linux, tests are also valgrind checked.
+Unfortunately macOS reports weird memleaks about cmocka, so it had to be disabled there.

 ## What is a module, anyway?